Category:

 ![]() |

-Which of the four models should you keep stock when your competitors only need to keep one? |
+| Which of the four models should you keep stock when your competitors only need to keep one? |

-There is an optional connection panel with SpO2 and mainstream CO2 socket for all models
+| Optional connection panel with SpO2 and mainstream CO2 socket for all models |

-The use of a new type yellow connector socket for mainstream CO2 is meaningless |
+The use of a new type yellow connector socket for mainstream CO2 is meaningless!

 In the picture below,